xsscx/srd/code/tftp/Readme.md

-### Apple Security Research Device | TFTP Server & Client with Makefile for SRD
+### Apple Security Research Device | TFTP Server & Client with Makefile for Cannibalized for the Apple SRD

-Example TFTP Client & Server for the Apple Security Research Device ripped from the Internet and cannabalized for the SRD
+Example TFTP Client & Server for the Apple Security Research Device ripped from the Internet and cannabalized for the SRD by Hoyt

 # ORIGINAL README